-Collected fly ash in the precipitator hoppers is initially transported in a closed vacuum piping system to a cyclone and bag filter where it is mechanically separated from the air stream within an enclosed building.
-Fly ash is then sent within an enclosed building to the fly ash silos.
-At the silos, the fly ash is drop loaded into trucks through a telescopic pipe contained within a drop chute.
-The loading of fly ash occurs within a partially enclosed structure.
+Collected fly ash in the precipitator hoppers is initially transported in a closed vacuum piping system to a cyclone and bag filter at either of two fly ash silos.
+At the silos, the fly ash is drop-loaded into trucks through a telescopic pipe contained within a drop chute.
+The loading of fly ash occurs within a partially enclosed, three-sided structure.
 After the trucks containing fly ash have been loaded and the truck's rear gate is water sprayed to remove dust, they proceed to a nearby platform to allow the truck driver to secure the truck and to broom sweep or water spray any residual fly ash remaining on the truck.
 This entire process is covered by the fugitive dust operating program for the facility.